VNestor/fetch_rewards_exercise/README.md

 ## Description

 My submission for Fetch Rewards' coding exercise.
-This project is a web service that accepts HTTP requests and returns reponses based on the conditions based the conditions outline in the Fethc Rewards Coding Exercise.
+This project is a web service that accepts HTTP requests and returns reponses based on the conditions based the conditions outline in the Fetch Rewards Coding Exercise.

 ## Getting Started